Nashua Silver Knights: Results

 The Futures League was one of the few leagues to play in the COVID-19 stricken summer.
-Playing a shortened season of 39 games, the Silver Knights went 23-16, finishing in 2nd place, 0.5 games behind the Worcester Bravehearts.
+Playing a shortened season of 39 games, the Silver Knights went 23–16, finishing in 2nd place, ½ game behind the Worcester Bravehearts.
 The Silver Knights squared off against the Bravehearts in the championship for the third time in league history.
 After dropping game 1, the Silver Knights won games 2 and 3 to win their league leading 5th FCBL championship.
 Kyle Bouchard took home the MVP trophy.